At some point in your career, you’re going to need to provide a short biography (or “bio”). Here are some tips on constructing a suitable bio.

 - Amateur Tells: Some people’s bios unintentionally show that they are amateurs.
 What does “He learned the guitar last year,” for instance, suggest?
 To me, it suggests that you have no idea how much there is to learning guitar or that people dedicate their lives to mastering their instruments.

 - Outdated: All of us fall into this trap periodically, but don’t forget to keep your bio up-to-date.
+Web bios in particular need additional attention, and some artists keep them very current, even starting with current and upcoming projects.

 - Unprofessional Writing: